NavInfoNC/ncserver/README.rst

       include        fastcgi_params;
    }

-   $ sudo nginx -s reload
+   $ sudo nginx -s reload(or sudo nginx -s start, if nginx is not started yet.)

-运行以下命令，编译ncserver的lib和测试程序echo。
+3. Run the following commands to compile ncserver library and the testing program.

 .. code-block:: bash